-- 1. Only sanctions that include restrictions, loss of privileges, withholding/revocation of grades or degrees, suspension, or expulsion shall be reviewed by the Student Disciplinary Committee.
+- Only sanctions that include restrictions, loss of privileges, withholding/revocation of grades or degrees, suspension, or expulsion shall be reviewed by the Student Disciplinary Committee.
 All Title IX (Section VI, Title IX) and Academic Dishonesty (Section IV, Academic Policies) cases will follow the proper policies and procedures pertaining to the review. - 2.
-A student shall have two (2) working days to request a review from the Dean of Students.
+A student shall have five (5) working days to request a review from the date of the Notice of Disciplinary Findings letter to request a review to the Dean of Students.
 The request must be made in legible writing and contain the reason for the request and possible alternative sanctions or resolutions. - 3.
-The student shall be notified within five (5) working days of the time, date, and location of the review by the Dean of Students or designee.
-Any delays due to extenuating circumstances shall be documented and all parties shall be notified accordingly. - 4.
-At least two (2) working days prior to the review, a list of witnesses and documentation must be provided to the Chair of the Student Disciplinary Committee.
+The student shall be notified within five (5) working days of the time, date, and location of the review by the Dean of Students or designee if the request was made within the timeframe.
+Any

-- 5. The Dean of Students or designee shall present the College's case followed by the student's presentation.
+- delays due to extenuating circumstances shall be documented and all parties shall be notified accordingly. - 4.
+At least two (2) working days prior to the review, a list of witnesses and documentation must be provided to the Chair of the Student Disciplinary Committee. - 5.
+The Dean of Students or designee shall present the College's case followed by the student's presentation.
 Each Party shall have the opportunity to present testimony and evidence in support of their position.
 There is no cross examination between the student or the College.
 The Student Disciplinary Committee shall be allowed to question both parties, witnesses, and request additional information or clarification. - 6.
 Review procedures shall be confidential and closed to the public.